Henry E. Lackey High School: Football

 The Chargers have won 3 regional titles and 2 conference titles over the past 5 years.

+Soccer

+Lackey's Men Soccer program have won 4 regional titles (1974, 1986, 2022 and 2023) and were the first Charles county team to win a conference title (2022).
+The team has earned the United Soccer Coaches High School National Academic Award in 2023.
+The program has had a number of players earn All-American, All-State and Washington Post All-Met recognition including A.J.
+De La Garza, Mikah Seger and Dominic Good.
+Coach Jon Juracko was named the 2023 United Soccer Coaches/Maryland Coach of the Year.

+Lackey's Women Soccer program won their first regional title in 2024.

 Basketball

-Lackey's Men's and Women's Basketball programs won 3 conference championships, 1 regional championship, and had 3 appearances in the regional championship game in 4 years.
+Lackey's Men's and Women's Basketball programs won 3 conference championships, and 1 regional championship, and had 3 appearances in the regional championship game in 4 years.